 Although you can’t always prevent telogen effluvium, you can do a few things to reduce your risk.
 These include:

-The good news is that telogen effluvium regrowth usually happens on its own.
+Telogen effluvium regrowth usually happens on its own.
 But if you’re concerned about hair loss or are wondering about your treatment options, it’s always wise to get expert medical advice.

-We can connect you with a healthcare professional online, who can help you access the treatment you need.
+We can connect you with a healthcare professional online who can help you access the treatment you need.